At Bishop’s Waltham Junior School the health, safety and well-being of every child is our top priority.

 Information about the week

-PE will be on a Monday afternoon.
+PE will be on a Friday.
 Some units of work will be inside and some will be outside.
-Please make sure your child has their PE kit in school during the week:
+Please make sure your child is wearing their PE kit on PE days:

 - Plain black shorts,